jaksi/leviathan/README.md

 # kraken
 Linux device driver that supports controlling and monitoring NZXT Kraken water coolers

-It's in a **very early stage**.
-Many error checks and input validations are missing.
-Bad things might happen in your kernel.

 NZXT is **NOT** involved in this project, do **NOT** contact them if your device is damaged while using this software.

 Also, while it doesn't seem like the hardware could be damaged by silly USB messages (apart from overheating), I do **NOT** take any responsibility for any damage done to your cooler.